-Margarita will send out communication about signing up for the qualifying exam.
-If a student needs to withdraw from the exam that they signed up for due to certain circumstances, the student will need to inform Margarita and the graduate advisor at least one week in advance and obtain approval from the graduate advisor.
+Dawn will send out communication about signing up for the written qualifying exam.
+If a student needs to withdraw from the exam, the student will need to inform Dawn and the graduate advisor at least one week in advance and obtain approval from the graduate advisor.

-If any student fails their first attempt (either Not Pass or M.S.
-Pass for Ph.D. students and Not Pass for M.S. students) at the exam, they have the opportunity to take the entire exam one more time.
+If a student fails the first attempt at the exam (either Not Pass or MS Pass for Ph.D. students and Not Pass for MS students), they can take the entire exam one more time.
 No more than two attempts are allowed to pass the written exams.
-If a Ph.D. student fails on their 2nd attempt but received M.S. pass on either the first or the second attempt and has not received M.S. degree in statistics from elsewhere, he/she has earned the MS degree, but is out of the Ph.D. program.
-If a M.S. student fails on his/her 2nd attempt, he/she is out of the program without degree.
+If a PhD student fails on their 2nd attempt but received MS pass on either the first or the second attempt (and has not previously received an MS degree in statistics or a closely related field), they can file for the MS degree, but not continue in the Ph.D. program.
+If an MS student fails on the 2nd attempt, they will be dismissed from the program without a degree.